USM-RCG/openhds-tablet/README.md

 The tablet application providing the primary user interface used by CIMS tablet users.
 It is used both by supervisors and field workers to and perform administrative tasks and form data entry respectively.
-The application is essentially a convenient interface for launching forms in ODK Collect, pre-filled with data based on a location hierarchy.
+The application is essentially a convenient interface for launching forms in CIMS Forms, pre-filled with data based on a location hierarchy.
 It communicates with CIMS Server for supervisor authentication, and for synchronizing core demographic data used for field worker authentication and pre-filling forms.